 About Ronald E. McNair

-In January 1978, he was selected by NASA for the space shuttle program.
+After obtaining his Ph.D., Ronald McNair worked as a physicist at the Optical Physics Department at Hugh Research Laboratory in California.
+In January 1978, NASA selected McNair for the space shuttle program.
 In February of 1984, McNair became the second Black individual in space aboard the Space Shuttle Challenger Mission 41-B.

-Dr. McNair was aboard the ill-fated 1986 Space Shuttle Challenger Mission STS- 51-L. Dr. Ronald E. McNair was survived by his wife and two children.
+McNair was aboard the ill-fated 1986 Space Shuttle Challenger Mission STS- 51-L. Dr. Ronald E. McNair was survived by his wife and two children.
 He was not only an astronaut or physicist but in his lifetime Dr. McNair was a talented jazz saxophonist, fifth degree black belt martial artist.

 After his death aboard, Congress established the Ronald E. McNair Post-Baccalaureate Achievement Program, encouraging first generation college students and students from groups underrepresented in graduate school.
 The program is sponsored by federal TRiO grants of the U.S. Department of Education.